top of page

 Jim’s Leadership and turnaround of the UK business were miraculous.
 First, he hand-picked a strong management team and then drove the employees and management to exceed all expectations through relentless hard work and persistence.
 He transformed the business from a basket case of inefficiency, poor quality, low morale, and high cost - into one of the most profitable and productive Businesses within the entire Global Group.
 Jim gave people every opportunity to shine, driving them and me nuts with his determination.
 I was the luckiest of number twos to be by his side as we climbed that steep and rugged mountain together.

 Jim taught me how to Lead with my head held high whilst keeping my powder dry!
-He showed me
+He showed me how to make a silk purse from a sow’s ear.

 Working with a mentor - anything was possible.